ABOUT US

 Am I a soprano or an alto?

 We have 3 sections in LSC; Terrific Tops, Magnificent Middles and Beautiful Bottoms, aka Soprano 1, Soprano 2 and Alto!
-Ros, our Musical Director will chat to you when you arrive at your first rehearsal and help you decide where your singing voice feels most comfy.
-In LSC, we love singing together in unison and many of our songs and medleys are in 2 or 3 part harmony.
+Ros, our Musical Director will chat to you when you first arrive and help you decide in which section your singing voice fits.

 Which songs do we sing?